 They discuss rehashing career plans, making the most out of quarantine and the art of ‘diskarte’ for this year’s job search

 The class of 2020 will forever be bound by firsts that no other graduating class is likely to experience.
-The first year of a pandemic, a first taste of online graduation rites, the monumental first dip into the real world during a bleak time for society: this collective trauma is still going.
-Unfortunately, the world doesn’t just stop because of this (and nothing says “welcome to the real world!” like this stinging realization).
+The first year of a pandemic, a first taste of online graduation rites, the monumental first dip into the real world during a bleak time for society: the effects of this collective trauma is still upon us.
+And unfortunately, the world doesn’t just stop because of them.
+(Nothing says “welcome to the real world!” like this stinging realization.)

 The job hunt is daunting enough in itself.
-And fresh graduates today all find themselves in a pretty unique and tricky situation.
+But fresh graduates today are finding themselves in a pretty unique and tricky situation.